v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definelocalvariable-method.md

 ms.assetid: 6fab8a58-3883-490f-8b27-64042c90f104
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: a9466df3f6413f86eb8558f0037b96c254b2a2e1
+ms.openlocfilehash: f6a741df3ea57b5e9b4fa8bc5d304bfedd1d6c15
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777336"
+ms.locfileid: "74428018"
 ---
 # <a name="isymunmanagedwriterdefinelocalvariable-method"></a>Metodo ISymUnmanagedWriter::DefineLocalVariable
 Definisce una singola variabile nell'ambito lessicale corrente.
-Questo metodo può essere chiamato più volte per una variabile con lo stesso nome presente in più posizioni in un ambito.
-In questo caso, tuttavia, i valori del `startOffset` e `endOffset` parametri non devono sovrapporsi.
+This method can be called multiple times for a variable of the same name that has multiple homes throughout a scope.
+In this case, however, the values of the `startOffset` and `endOffset` parameters must not overlap.

 ## <a name="syntax"></a>Sintassi